Poolside decking areas are mostly ignored when people refinish their pools.

 Sealing your swimming pool deck right is important when planning to refinish your pool.

-Using the proper sealant will not only cover the surface well but also prevents the water, dirt, and debris from penetrating the deck.
+Using the proper sealant will cover the surface well and prevent the water, dirt, and debris from penetrating the deck.

 This means that your deck will stay in like-new condition and prevent many of the issues that can age and damage the surface prematurely.